Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

-\nntrain{retrieval} \nntest{query} We evaluate representations using compound-replicate matching, a standard strategy for evaluating if representations robustly identify phenotypes in the presence of microscopy batch effects \cite{caicedo2017data, chen2024chammi}.
+\nntrain{retrieval} \nntest{query} We purposed cpg0016 for both training, and for compound-replicate matching evaluations, a standard strategy for evaluating if representations robustly identify phenotypes in the presence of microscopy batch effects \cite{caicedo2017data, chen2024chammi}.
 The principle underlying compound-replicate matching is that cells treated with the same perturbations should have similar phenotypes, and therefore have similar representations, even if experiments originate from different microscopy batches or sources.
 Compound-replicate matching is typically implemented through nearest-neighbor retrieval \cite{chen2024chammi, ljosa2013comparison, ando2017improving, janssens2021fully}, which means for data stratification, in addition to defining \textit{training} and \textit{validation} datasets for representation learning, we also need to define compound-replicate matching \textit{\nntrain{}} and \textit{\nntest{}} datasets for evaluation.
 During evaluation, we retrieve the nearest neighbor in the \nntrain{} dataset for each well from the \nntest{} dataset, and measure whether these share the same perturbation treatment.
 There should be no overlap between the \nntest{} dataset and each of the model training and validation datasets, to avoid overfitting to images seen during representation learning.